BirdeeHub/nixCats-nvim/README.md

 This is because the flake standalone is easy to have in its own directory somewhere to test things out, runs without nixos or home manager, and then the nixExpressionFlakeOutputs is literally just the outputs function, and you move your inputs to your system inputs.
 Then you call the function with the inputs, and recieve the normal flake outputs.

-Both allow you to export everything this repo does, but with your config as the base.
+They allow you to export everything this repo does, but with your config as the base.

 The modules can optionally inherit category definitions from the flake you import from.
 This makes it easy to modify an existing neovim config in a separate nix config if required.
-However the modules can only install and export the finished packages, so they do not output overlays or modules of their own like the flake templates do.
+However when using the [module](./nix/templates/module), it is harder to export the configuration separately from your main system flake for running via `nix run`, so I would generally suggest starting with one of [the](./nix/templates/nixExpressionFlakeOutputs) [other](./nix/templates/overwrite) [templates](./nix/templates/fresh).

 Everything you need to make a config based on nixCats is exported by the nixCats.utils variable, the templates demonstrate usage of it and make it easy to start.